 On the other hand, it’s a guarantee that the project will not be abandoned anytime soon.
 The official community creates new libraries, encourages events, and finds partners.
 Vue.js, on the other hand, is a personal passion project.

-The framework was developed by Ewan Vue, and its main sponsor is Autocode.
-The team is very open – you can always read up on people who were behind the tool from the very beginning.
-At first, developers were worried that a project might be unstable, but it gained a lot of traction, and concerns became less relevant.
+The framework was developed by Ewan Vue, and its main sponsor was Autocode, which shut down on April 26th, 2024.
+The team is very open and transparent – you can always read up on people who were behind the tool from the beginning.
+Initially, developers were concerned that a project might be unstable, but it gained much traction over time, and concerns became irrelevant.

 Use cases: Vue.js vs React.js